Skip to content

 Overheating can also cause shivering.
 If a dog has been in the sun for too long or has exerted itself too much, its body can overheat.
 In such cases, it is important to cool the dog down immediately, as overheating can be life-threatening.

-• Immediately take your dog into the shade or a cool room.
+• Immediately move your dog into the shade or a cool room.

-• Offer him fresh water and cool him down gently with wet towels.
+• Offer him fresh water and gently cool him down with damp cloths.

-• If his condition does not improve quickly, contact your veterinarian.
+• If his condition does not improve quickly, contact the veterinarian.

 Tremors after vaccinations

-Some dogs react to vaccinations with tremors, which may be due to side effects or pain at the injection site.
+Some dogs react to vaccinations with trembling, which can be due to side effects or pain at the injection site.
 These symptoms are usually temporary and disappear within a few hours.

 Behavior after vaccinations: